awsdocs/aws-organizations-docs/doc_source/orgs_manage_org_support-all-features.md

 `iam:CreateServiceLinkedRole` – Required only if the `AWSServiceRoleForOrganizations` role must be recreated in the member account

 **Important**
-If you perform the steps in the following procedure, the master account in the organization can apply policy\-based controls on your member account that can restrict what users and even what you as the administrator can do in your account\.
+If you perform the steps in the following procedure, the master account in the organization can apply policy\-based controls on your member account\.
+These controls can restrict what users and even what you as the administrator can do in your account\.
 Additionally, the master account can apply a policy that might prevent your account from leaving the organization\.

 **To agree to the request to enable all features in the organization \(console\)**